moondance-labs/tanssi-docs/builders/manage/sudo/sudo.md

 description: Learn how to manage the sudo account of your appchain, including viewing and importing the sudo key into Polkadot.js Apps and changing the current sudo key.
 ---

-# Using Sudo to Manage Your Appchain
+# Managing Your Appchain's Sudo Account

 ## Introduction {: #introduction }